Library Programs

 Happily Ever After B

 Join us for a romance book club, aptly titled "The Happily Ever After Book Club."
 The only rule is that the book has to have a happy ending!
 The book club meets on the first Wednesday of each month.
 Tea and light refreshments will be provided.
 No registration is required.
-Our book for May 1, 2024, at 6:30 p.m. is Erotic Stories for Punjabi Widos by Balli Kaur Jaswal.
+Our book for November 6, at 6:30 p.m. is The Night Ends with Fire, by K.X.
+Song.
+This month we will be joined in our discussion by the cover artist, Adam Auerbach.

-Copies of the book can be picked up at the Main Library at the checkout desk during the month of April.
-Copies are also available on Libby and Hoopla (free access with your library card).
+Copies of the book can be picked up at the Main Library at the checkout desk during the month of October.
+Copies are also available on Libby (free access with your library card).

 Adult Yoga